ibm-cloud-docs/vpc/vpn-onprem-fortigate.md

 Select **VPN > IPsec Tunnels** and create a new custom tunnel, or edit an existing tunnel.

 When a FortiGate VPN receives a connection request from {{site.data.keyword.vpn_vpc_short}}, FortiGate uses IPsec Phase 1 parameters to establish a secure connection and authenticate {{site.data.keyword.vpn_vpc_short}}.
-Then, if the security policy permits the connection, the FortiGate VPN establishes the tunnel using IPsec Phase 2 parameters and applies the IPsec security policy.
+Then, if the security policy permits the connection, the FortiGate VPN establishes the tunnel by using IPsec Phase 2 parameters and applies the IPsec security policy.
 Key management, authentication, and security services are negotiated dynamically through the IKE protocol.

 To support these functions, the following general configuration steps must be performed for the FortiGate VPN: